openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/response/embedded_attachments.json}}

-Note: Due to their size, embedded attachments are not appropriate when embedding Verified Claims in Access Tokens or ID Tokens.
+Note: Due to their size, embedded attachments may not be appropriate when embedding Verified Claims in Access Tokens or ID Tokens.

 #### External Attachments